ExcelFunctions.net Logo

 Results:

-Further information and examples of the Excel Asinh function can be found on the Microsoft Office website.
+For further details and examples of the Excel Asinh function, see the Microsoft Office website.